gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 for more on the allowable properties (e.g., `code`, `errors` (for invalid rules), `options`, `settings`, etc.).

+Note that besides `npm test`, there is `npm run test-cov` which shows more detailed information on coverage.
+Coverage should be maintained at 100%, and if there are a few guards in place for future use, the code block in question can be ignored by being preceded by `/* istanbul ignore next */`.

 ## Requirements for PRs

 PRs should be mergeable, [rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)